PierreQuentel/bihan/README.md

 Response body
 =============

-The return value of the method is the body of the response sent to the user agent.
+The response body is the return value of the method that serves the request.
 If it is not a string, it is converted by `str()`.

 Instance attributes
 ===================